 Search for patient records

 To search for patient records, you first need to identify organizations that have seen your patient.
-Then you can request any documents for that patient from each of those organizations.
+Then you can request patient documents from each of those organizations.

-You have two options for finding and obtaining a patient’s record:
+You have two options for finding a patient’s record:

-1. Search for a patient using the Redox Record Locator Service: If you don’t know where the patient is located or if the patient may exists in multiple locations, you can ask Redox to provide a list of possibilities.
-This is the the most common option since it allows you to identify all of the organizations where a patient’s record may exist.
+1. Perform a broad patient search: If you don’t know where the patient is located or if the patient exists in multiple locations, Redox can provide a list of possibilities with our record locator service.
+This type of search is supported with the Redox Data Model API.
+It's the most common option since it allows you to identify all of the organizations where a patient’s record may exist.

-2. Search for a patient with your own location search: If you have a static list of locations you wish to search or know exactly which organizations have records for the patient, you can search those specific organizations or locations directly.
-Keep in mind that this means you can only search one organization at a time.
+1. If you have a static list of locations you wish to search or know exactly which organizations have records for the patient, you can search those specific organizations or locations directly.
+For this option, you must already know the facility code(s).
+Also, keep in mind that you can only search one organization at a time.

 Regardless of the patient search option you use, each query contains required metadata fields that identify the requesting user and their organization, specify the purpose of use, and direct the request to the target organization.
 These fields exist within the Meta section of the query.